-The opportunity to converse openly and honestly about what is nearest to our hearts and soul is a rare and precious thing today.
-In the hustle bustle of our prototypically materialistic society comparing notes on the Spiritual dimension of our lives doesn't happen all that much.
+The opportunity to converse openly and honestly about what is nearest to our heart and soul is a rare and precious thing today.
+In the hustle bustle of our prototypically materialistic society, comparing notes on the Spiritual dimension of our lives doesn't happen all that much.
 In fact, when I was a kid we were told not to ever talk about religion--or politics.

 As we encounter one another, the care and attention that we bring to what we choose to say is important.
 There are many teachings about the power of words to cause injury.
 Although on an absolute level the old adage "sticks and stones will break my bones but words will never hurt me" may be true, it doesn't relate to the way we generally experience our world.
 Words can and do cause harm.

 As we choose to practice what Thich Nhat Hanh refers to as Deep Listening, the person we are listening to becomes our primary meditation object.
 We hold them in the embracing energy of our heartfelt, full attention.
-As well as giving us the chance to really hear someone, the energy of that attention will support them in their effort to communicate.
+As well as giving us the chance to really hear someone, the energy of that attention will give them the space and the support to communicate.

-With Practice, communication can rise to the level of Communion.
+With Practice, such communication can rise to the level of Communion.

 For Thich Nhat Hanh's chapter on the fourth precept from Commentaries on the Five Wonderful Precepts (1993) by Thich Nhat Hanh.
 Copyright 1993: